 What percentage of the music on Spotify today is even CD quality?

 Spotify has over 300 million users at this point and I’m not convinced that more than 10% of that total is going to make the jump to Spotify HiFi.
-30 million people is a goldmine for the audio industry.
+30 million people, however, is a goldmine for the audio industry.
 It would be a monumental opportunity (that may never come again) that we have to seize with a real plan.
 It can’t be a deluge of reviews about $10,000 loudspeakers.

 How much is Spotify going to charge for his new HiFi tier?
 How many of its customers will pay an additional $5/month for access to its entire library in a lossless format?
 Will Spotify just raise their overall monthly fee by a few dollars and make Spotify HiFi an option in the settings for those who want to use it?

 We don’t know.
-And unlike New York Governor Cuomo — we actually seem to know what he doesn’t know.
+And unlike former New York Governor Cuomo — we actually seem to know what he doesn’t know.

 Using the best case scenario — what happens if 30 million Spotify subscribers decide to upgrade to the HiFi streaming tier?